mettle/sendportal-docs/configuration-and-setup.md

 SendPortal comes packaged with a command-line setup utility that will get you up and running in no time.
 It will attempt to automatically configure SendPortal and create a default user account and workspace for administrative purposes.

+Alternatively, you can manually configure SendPortal by following the Manual Configuration section.

 ## Setup Command

 In the SendPortal installation's root directory, run the following command: